 It is absolutely possible to file for bankruptcy on your own.
 Especially if you have no assets and fall within the state means test.

 There are many aspects involved in filing a bankruptcy including specific documents and deadlines that an attorney can be sure you file and meet.
 An attorney can also be a go-between for you to harassing creditors.
 They represent you answering the difficult questions which protect you and your assets.
 There is little downside to hiring an attorney aside from cost which can often be discussed.
-A lot of attorneys offer payment options.
-An attorney can also help you determine the best option for you; whether you should file a Chapter 7 or a Chapter 13, whether you should wait to file or file immediately, and even be sure you don't do something with your money that be detrimental to your case.
+A lot of team offer payment options.
+An attorney can also help you determine the best option for you; whether you should file a Chapter 7 or a Chapter 13, whether you should wait to file or file immediately, and even be sure you don’t do something with your money that be detrimental to your case.
 There is so much information that is floating around the internet.
 We can call them bankruptcy myths.
 Before you fall prey to a myth, look into dispelling them.

 Whatever you decide to do, be sure to educate yourself on all aspects of filing before you move forward.

 You can read more about us here.